I hear this question a lot: “Do I raise or return this error in Python?”

 raise TypeError("Wanted strawberry, got grape.")

-Raising an exception terminates the flow of your program, allowing the exception to bubble up the call stack.
-In the above example, this would let you explicitly handle TypeError
+Raising an exception terminates the current flow of your program, allowing the exception to bubble up the call stack.
+This enables explicit handling of TypeError

-goes unhandled, code execution stops and you’ll get an unhandled exception message.
+goes unhandled, code execution stops, resulting in an unhandled exception message and typically a program crash.

 if "raisins" in text_field: